impresso/impresso-linguistic-processing/README.md

 S3 impresso infrastructure are set, e.g., by setting them in a local `.env` file.

 The build process uploads the processed data to the impresso S3 bucket.

+Release notes:

+- 2024-11-25:
+  - fix: POS tagging of lb was buggy (all tags set to X).
+This has been fixed.
+  - feat: Generate log files for each newspaper/year pair and upload it to s3.
+  - feat: Support agreed nameing convention for output files.
+  - feat: Process directly from s3 input data, on-the-fly mirroring per newspaper for slim builds
+- 2024-04-24: First release of the impresso linguistic processing pipeline.